- About Us

 Assessments carried out on EICC member facilities and their suppliers' facilities are completed by independent third-party auditors specially trained in social and environmental auditing and the VAP protocol.
 Trainings for auditors and corporate audit program managers are run by the internationally recognized, nonprofit supply chain sustainability group Verité at multi-day, in-person trainings that take place several times per year.
 Please see the EICC events calendar for a complete listing of these trainings.

 A typical VAP onsite assessment at a single manufacturing facility may last 2-5 days and includes a thorough document review, interviews with management and employees and a visual site survey.
-Auditors from the independent third-party firms are specially trained to spot hard-to-find VAP protocol violations like instances of forced labor, and are specialists in understanding contexts where some violations are more common, such as excessive working hours in areas with high migrant worker populations.
+The VAP uses local, native-speaking auditors where possible and they are specially trained to spot hard-to-find VAP protocol violations like instances of forced labor.
+They are also specialists in understanding where some violations are more common, such as excessive working hours in areas with high migrant worker populations.

-VAP reports written by the independent audit firms must be submitted to the Assessment Program Manager (APM) for review and quality control.
-The APM comes from leading social responsibility consulting firm Sumerra.
-Sumerra does not conduct their own assessments but manages the VAP process, including overseeing quality control of VAP reports.
+VAP reports written by the independent audit firms must be submitted to the Audit Quality Manager (AQM) for review and quality control.
+The AQM comes from social responsibility consulting firm Vectra.
+Vectra is not an audit firm but manages the VAP process, including overseeing quality control and consistency of VAP reports globally.

 Where VAP assessments uncover non-compliances to the protocol, those findings are rated by severity as “minor,” “major” or “priority.”
 All three categories of findings have specified periods of time during which the facility in question must remedy the findings and implement systems to prevent reoccurrences.
 Remedy and prevention plans are part of corrective action plans (CAPs) referenced above.